flutter/website/src/release/breaking-changes/2-5-deprecations.md

-If you are using the `package:platform` package, note that regardless of whether you are using the `packageRoot` API or not, older versions of that package are not compatible with Dart 2.16 and later, as they depend on the now removed `packageConfig` API.
+If you are using the `package:platform` package, note that regardless of whether you are using the `packageRoot` API or not, older versions of that package are not compatible with Dart 2.16 and later, as they depend on the now removed `packageRoot` API.
 You may see an error like this when attempting to run your
 app:

 ```